 The Chickasaw Cultural Center is located at: 867 Charles Cooper Memorial Rd, Sulphur, OK 73086

 10. Write a poem at the Rural Oklahoma Museum of Poetry.

-The Rural Oklahoma Museum of Poetry is a fun, family friendly museum celebrating the art of poetry and Oklahoma culture.
+The Rural Oklahoma Museum of Poetry is a family friendly museum celebrating the art of poetry and Oklahoma culture.
 This hands on museum has plenty of opportunities to get active and create and personalize your own poems.
-It is fun for the whole family and all ages.
-The museum opens on March 18th and has monthly events to enjoy.

 The Rural Oklahoma Museum of Poetry is located at: 6603 S 438 Rd.
 Locust Grove OK 74352.

 Take off for a day trip or weekend getaway to explore all that this beautiful state has to offer.